Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 What was egg lab?

-The cafe or something?
+The cafe or something in a restaurant?

 There's a little cafe called egg lab.